liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/disabling-cache-on-table-mapper-tables.markdown

         AssetEntries_AssetCategories
     ```

-3. Restart the @product@ instance to delete the table mapper cache.
+3. Restart the @sharepoint@ instance to delete the table mapper cache.

 You've disabled an unwanted table mapper cache.